Deputy Surgeon General Joseph Caravalho, Jr. (’79) M.D.B.A., Mathematics

 Caravalho, an Army Ranger and Special Forces Soldier, attributes the beginnings of his success to Brother Farrell, who, as a teacher at St. Louis High School in Hawaii, was the first mentor to tell Caravalho he could be anything to which he set his mind.

-During his military career, Brigadier General Caravalho has had a number of assignments and held command on several occasions.
+During his military career, Deputy Surgeon General Caravalho has had a number of assignments and held command on several occasions.
 Earlier in his clinical career, he served as a staff internist, nuclear medicine physician and cardiologist.
 He has earned numerous medals and badges, including the Distinguished Service Medal, Legion of Merit, Bronze Star, and Flight Surgeon and SCUBA Badges, just to name a few.
 He is currently stationed at Fort Belvoir, VA.